Skip to main content

 Our experience in initial public offerings also means that we know all of the market participants and can make appropriate introductions to investment banks and others who will make your offering a success.

-At-the-Market Offerings
+At-the-market Offerings

 At-the-market (ATM) offerings provide an efficient way for public companies to raise equity capital over time by selling new shares into the company’s existing trading market through a broker in increments.
 Any publicly traded company that meets the requirements to use an effective shelf registration statement may sell its shares in an ATM.
 The ability to sell newly issued shares into the existing trading market for your company allows you to obtain capital at a lower cost as compared to other financing methods.
 Once the ATM program is established, you are able to raise capital on an as needed basis with little cost or administrative burden.